 A good idea is to disable comments for old posts.
 This reduces the chances of spam comments being posted here.

-One of the most important considerations in website maintenance, site security needs to be taken very seriously.
+One of the most important considerations in WordPress maintenance, site security needs to be taken very seriously.
 WordPress is a very popular target for hackers and hence making your site hack-proof is imperative.
 This is one of the things that is, fortunately, looked after by the web-hosts, but you can reinforce this by installing and using your own plugins like:

 Sucuri Security ensures all-round protection of your website.
-Some key features of this free plugin for WordPress are File Integrity Monitoring, Website Blacklist Managing, Malware Scanning and Security Hardening.
+Some key features of this free plugin for WordPress are File Integrity Monitoring, Website Blacklist Managing, Malware Scanning, and Security Hardening.

-It employs top level blacklist engines like Sucuri Labs, Google Safe Browsing, Norton and AVG.
+It employs top level blacklist engines like Sucuri Labs, Google Safe Browsing, Norton, and AVG.

-The best feature of WordFence is the Live Traffic View which gives you a real time view of the people visiting or trying to hack your website.
+The best feature of WordFence is the Live Traffic View which gives you a real-time view of the people visiting or trying to hack your website.

 It is a completely free and open source plugin and can now be used for multi-sites too.

 Formerly known as Better WP Security, iThemes Security is one of the strongest security plugins for WordPress.
-Using several advanced features like two-factor authentication, malware scan scheduling and limited password durations, it endeavors to keep your site protected from spammers and hackers alike.
+Using several advanced features like two-factor authentication, malware scan scheduling, and limited password durations, it endeavors to keep your site protected from spammers and hackers alike.

 Database optimization is very important for everyone from individual bloggers with a large number of subscribers to large scale businesses and e-learning organizations.
 WordPress uses the database creation and management system MySQL and administrative tools like phpMyAdmin that give you access to these databases.